Ircam-WAM/improtech-website/pages/home.md

 ##Highlights
 ### Concerts
 ImproTech brings together artists, musicians, composers and researchers from several continents, all motivated by the possibilities offered by creative improvised interactions between humans and machines of all sorts.
-**ImproTech Paris-Philly :: Concert #1** offers a staggering sampling of such creative alliances, featuring legendary figures of free improvisation, **Roscoe Mitchell, Bob Ostertag and Bernard Lubat**; experimental music icons David Rosenboom and Michael Young; and renowned favorites of the new scene, Steve Lehman, LaDonna Smith, Susan Alcorn, Miya Masaoka, Mari Kimura, Hatchers, György Kurtág Jr and Pierre Couprie.
+**ImproTech Paris-Philly :: Concert #1** offers a staggering sampling of such creative alliances, featuring legendary figures of free improvisation, **Roscoe Mitchell, Bob Ostertag** and **Bernard Lubat**; experimental music icons **David Rosenboom** and **Michael Young**; and renowned favorites of the new scene, **Steve Lehman, LaDonna Smith, Susan Alcorn, Miya Masaoka, Mari Kimura, Hatchers, György Kurtág Jr and Pierre Couprie**.
 These artists will interact/interface with electronics, synthesis in many forms, mathematical/algorithmic music systems, artificial intelligence agents, spatialization systems and hybrid instruments.

 ### Workshop